 Once Upon a Time in November – Andrzej Jakimowski

-Once Upon a Time in November is a touching story about today’s Poland, born out of concern and social disobedience, but not free of journalistic simplifications.
+Once Upon a Time in November is a touching story about modern Poland, born out of concern and social disobedience, but not free of journalistic simplifications.

 The title of Andrzej Jakimowski’s new film could suggest that he directed a fairy tale.
-I assure, however, that it is the saddest fairy tale you will see in cinemas this Autumn, a fairy tale about Poland torn apart by ideological divides, full of aggression and social inequalities.
+If so, however, it is the saddest fairy tale you will see in cinemas this autumn, a fairy tale about Poland torn apart by ideological divides, full of aggression and social inequalities.

-Its heroes are Mommy (Agata Kulesza) and Mareczek (magnetic Grzegorz Palkowski), a mother and a son who just got evicted.
+Its heroes are a mother (Agata Kulesza) and her son Mareczek (the magnetic Grzegorz Palkowski), who have just been evicted.
 She was once a teacher, but lost her job and is now heavily depressed.
 He studies law and hopes that he will get a dorm room soon.
-Even since a bailiff took over their apartment, they wander about from hostel to almshouse, and from garden plots to Warsaw squats.
+Since a bailiff took over their apartment, they wander from hostel to homeless shelter, and from garden plots to Warsaw squats.
 Over time they are joined by another wretch, a stray dog named Koleś (‘Buddy’), which makes finding a place to sleep even more difficult.

-By showing Mommy’s and Mareczek’s wandering, the director of Tricks portrays contemporary Poland’s intimidating reality – touched by indifference and institutionally inefficient.
-Jakimowski’s Poland is perhaps speckled with Kotwica, Polish Underground State’s and Home Army’s emblem, but is definitely not supportive.
-Nobody cares about others’ poverty: the bailiff does not perceive Mareczek and his mother as human beings, but as dogging bores; policemen know that they can do anything with the homeless young man; in urban almshouses rules often turn out to be more important than empathy.
+By showing the mother and Mareczek’s wandering, the director of Tricks portrays contemporary Poland’s intimidating reality – touched by indifference and institutionally inefficient.
+Jakimowski’s Poland is perhaps speckled with the Kotwica, the emblem of the Polish Underground State and the Home Army, but it’s definitely not supportive.
+Nobody cares about others’ poverty: the bailiff does not see Mareczek and his mother as human beings; the police know that they can’t do anything for the homeless young man; in urban shelters rules often turn out to be more important than empathy.

-Jakimowski shows the Polish social system’s inefficiency and says that anyone can become its victim.
-Poverty does not have Edi’s wino’s face, but that of two intellectuals – an ex-teacher and a future lawyer.
-In Poland, where the middle class is just a few credit instalments apart from homelessness, Jakimowski’s story turns out to be highly universal.
+Jakimowski shows the Polish social system’s inefficiency and how anyone can become its victim.
+Poverty does not have the face of the drunk from Edi, but that of two intellectuals – an ex-teacher and a future lawyer.
+In Poland, where the middle class is just a few missed payments away from homelessness, Jakimowski’s story turns out to be highly universal.

 During the 14 years which passed since Jakimowski’s debut Squint Your Eyes, he worked out his own film idiolect.
 He narrated in his own way, without haste and with tenderness.
-In Tricks and the excellent Imagine, he lets himself get known as the cinema’s poet.
-Once Upon a Time…, although entirely different from those titles, confirms his voices’ strength.
+In Tricks and the excellent Imagine, he lets himself be known as cinema’s poet.
+Once Upon a Time…, although entirely different from those titles, confirms his voice’s strength.